meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ### Filter expressions

 You can build filter expressions by grouping basic conditions.
-Filter expressions can be strings, arrays or a mix of both.
+Filter expressions can be written as strings, arrays or a mix of both.

 #### Creating filter expressions with strings